PnS2018/pns2018.github.com/session_03.md

 x = AveragePooling2D((2, 2))(x)  # perform average-pooling over 2x2 non-overlapping region
 ```

 In practice, there are two kinds of special cases of max-pooling and average-pooling that are widely employed: global max-pooling and global average-pooling.
-As the name suggested, the global max-pooling and average-pooling has the configurations where $$K_{h}=N_{h}$$, $$K_{v}=N_{w}$$, the padding is set to zero and stride is set to one.
+The global max-pooling and average-pooling has the configurations where $$K_{h}=N_{h}$$, $$K_{v}=N_{w}$$, the padding is set to zero and stride is set to one.

-Note that in section, we only describes the pooling layers for 2D feature maps.
+Note that in section, we only describe the pooling layers for 2D feature maps.
 There are other variants in Keras implementation that can deal with 1D or 3D feature maps.

-__Remark__: Recently, people tends to use convolution that has larger strides to replace the pooling operation for sub-sampling, such as ResNets.
+__Remark__: Recently, people tend to use convolution that has larger strides to replace the pooling operation for sub-sampling, such as ResNets.

 ### Flatten and Dense Layers

 The output of convolution and pooling layers for a single sample is organized in a 3D tensor.
 And commonly, we would like to reorganize this tensor to a 1D vector so that we can manipulate all "information" carried by the output easily.
 This process is called _flatten_.
 The flatten operation simply "stretch" an $$N$$-D tensor into a 1D vector.
-In Keras, you can easily use the `Flatten` layer to do this job:
+In Keras, you can use the `Flatten` layer to do this job:

 ```python
 x = Flatten()(x)
 ```

 Note that we always assume that the first dimension is reserved for `batch_size` and the flatten operation does not affect the first dimension.
-For example, if you flatten a input 4D tensor with the size `(64, 10, 20, 3)`, the flattened output is a 2D tensor with the size `(64, 10x20x3)`.
+For example, if you flatten an input 4D tensor with the size `(64, 10, 20, 3)`, the flattened output is a 2D tensor with the size `(64, 10x20x3)`.

-One main reason of performing the flatten operation is to append more MLP layers (see above figure).
-Because MLP layers only receives 1D vector as inputs, we will have to flatten the output of convolution layers before send it into the MLP layers.
+One main reason for performing the flatten operation is to append more MLP layers (see above figure).
+Because MLP layers only receive 1D vector as inputs, we will have to flatten the output of convolution layers before sending it into the MLP layers.
 In practice, we usually refer MLP layers to as Dense layer or Fully-Connected layer.

 Note that it is possible to convert a 1D vector back to a 3D tensor via reshaping.
-This is sometimes useful in practice while your desired output is characterized as a 3D volume.
+This operation is sometimes used in practice if your desired output is characterized as a 3D volume.

-__Remark__: the development of modern ConvNet-based architectures is beyond the scope of this module.
+__Remark__: The development of modern ConvNet-based architectures is beyond the scope of this module.
 But we do encourage readers to check out some seminal works in this fields, such as AlexNet, GoogLeNet, VGGNet, OverFeat, ResNet.

 ## Regularization